 Plus, the Grove Park Inn is one of the best places in town to see Christmas lights in Asheville, where 80 illuminated Christmas trees, garlands, and lights create a charming, magical, and festive ambiance.
 Walking around the resort is free, but there is a parking fee during the holiday season.

-8. Have an Unforgettable Farm-to-Table Thanksgiving Dinner
+8. Eat a Farm-to-Table Thanksgiving Dinner

 Asheville is known for being a popular destination for celebrations of all kinds.
 From weddings and elopements, bachelorette and bachelor parties, anniversaries, and Thanksgiving family reunions.